Please ensure that all fields have valid input, and then retry saving

 Biography

-Noushin's body of work today is a product of her life story, the stories of her people and the identity combat in the society.
-She quests the unknown and looks for the light within the shadows.
-She is interested in the way becoming part of a society, can establish identity, but also takes the emphasis away from the individual.
-She aims to show how all the confinement and limitation in Iranian society has caused people confusion and loss of identity.
+Noushin's work is a product of her life story, the stories of her people, and the struggle for identity within society.
+She quests for the unknown and looks for the light within shadows.
+She is interested in the ways in which becoming part of a society can establish identity, but also shift emphasis away from the individual.
+She aims to show how the confinement and limitations in Iranian society have caused confusion and loss of identity.

-Her childhood memories in Iran, the turmoil she witnessed in her life due to the change, the struggle and conflict of her people, and the contrasts with her life today in Western society, have inspired her to use her art as a platform to exhibit the identity crises that women, specifically Iranian, are routinely subjected to.
+Her memories of Iran; the turmoil she witnessed due to change, struggle, and conflict; and the contrast with her life today in Western society have inspired her to use her art as a platform to exhibit the identity crises that women — specifically Iranian women — routinely experience.

-She describes “In my Photography I am interested in finding something invisible and hidden in us, the essence of human ability in adaptation for survival”.
-Her choice of subject comes from a place of intuition and is fuelled by a vigorous desire to partake in the stories that unfold in society.
-Some of her subject matter is about people's daily routines and their intimate environments.
+The Khanoom series embodies these identity crises and explores the essence of what choice means in society.
+Women sacrifice their truth and freedom for financial and emotional security.
+While not always the case, this sacrifice can often lead to submission to chauvinism and male dominance.
+She reflects, “In my photography I am interested in finding something invisible and hidden in us — the essence of human ability in adaptation for survival.”
+Her choice of subject comes from intuition and is fuelled by a vigorous desire to partake in the stories that unfold in society.
+Some of her subject matter concerns people's daily routines and their intimate environments.